Western Riverside County Clean Cities Coalition

 - Designated: October 24, 1997

-- Boundary: Western Riverside County, which includes the Cities of Banning, Calimesa, Corona, Hemet, Moreno Valley, Perris, Riverside, San Jacinto, Temecula, Wildomar, and unincorporated areas in the western region of Riverside County.
+- Local/Regional Service Area: Western Riverside County, including tribal lands and the cities of Banning, Calimesa, Corona, Hemet, Moreno Valley, Perris, Riverside, San Jacinto, Temecula, Wildomar, and unincorporated areas in the western region of Riverside County

 Alternative Fueling Stations